OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 what aside from attacking were effective methods to cripple enemies back in the day?
 How did things work, Where could people escape to?
 Lord3infamous6 says hes glad the city is now safe for kids and all but it wasn’t always this way, First Airlines didn’t event exist, Dash Continues to add their strategy:-

-“Well you see you have to think of old torn as kind of like the way you'd think of the wild west; But mostly in the sense that lawlessness is due to poorly defined rules and gray areas.
+_“Well you see you have to think of old torn as kind of like the way you'd think of the wild west; But mostly in the sense that lawlessness is due to poorly defined rules and gray areas.
-So we would exploit that 100%, Say for example one day you get a really nice letter, We'd pay designers to make them, the letter basically says pay now 1000000 upon receiving this letter or prepare for war
+So we would exploit that 100%, Say for example one day you get a really nice letter, We'd pay designers to make them, the letter basically says pay now 1000000 upon receiving this letter or prepare for war_

-So a lot of people would pay but every so often someone would test us, and so 1 mill was good money for something we only had to send a letter for but not so much if we actually had to get down to business, so once I declare war now I want 10 mill, just for declaring, no hits made and then I send a follow up letter, "Now it's 10 mill, I'm gonna give you 12 hrs to pay, then we start clipping people". now you got guys feeling the pressure of their poor decision not to pay but some are still feeling ballsy, so some will say "meh, I won't pay",
+_"So a lot of people would pay but every so often someone would test us, and so 1 mill was good money for something we only had to send a letter for but not so much if we actually had to get down to business, so once I declare war now I want 10 mill, just for declaring, no hits made and then I send a follow up letter, "Now it's 10 mill, I'm gonna give you 12 hrs to pay, then we start clipping people". now you got guys feeling the pressure of their poor decision not to pay but some are still feeling ballsy, so some will say "meh, I won't pay",_

-so those guys are now top priority, now they are listed as "to be made an example of", so first we start chaining, A sudden respect loss is suffered, guy starts paying attention, but what's this?, even after the chain all members are being kept in the hospital, We gain nothing from doing that other than to make you suffer, it's not a chain, it's us responding to the challenge, shoulda paid then usually the leader, who has all the money, would bunker up with meds and say "I don't care, let my members get hosped, I won't pay"
+_"so those guys are now top priority, now they are listed as "to be made an example of", so first we start chaining, A sudden respect loss is suffered, guy starts paying attention, but what's this?, even after the chain all members are being kept in the hospital, We gain nothing from doing that other than to make you suffer, it's not a chain, it's us responding to the challenge, shoulda paid then usually the leader, who has all the money, would bunker up with meds and say "I don't care, let my members get hosped, I won't pay"_

-and now his members are sending him hate mail for being so closed minded,some are threatening to leave,in a week some will leave, now his faction is being destroyed not just in respect but in morale which is worth much more, we would gauge that,if faction members lost morale, their faction was already destroyed from within in fact, we'd probably recruit the strongest at that point”
+_"and now his members are sending him hate mail for being so closed minded,some are threatening to leave,in a week some will leave, now his faction is being destroyed not just in respect but in morale which is worth much more, we would gauge that,if faction members lost morale, their faction was already destroyed from within in fact, we'd probably recruit the strongest at that point”_

 ![](http://i.oran.pw/images/Jr27L.png)